itobey/fddb-exporter/README.md

 - [x] InfluxDB as additional persistence layer
 - [x] embedded Vaadin Frontend UI
 - [x] automatic version check with notifications for new releases
+- [x] MCP server to query your data with an AI assistant

 If you have another feature in mind please open up an issue or contact me.